Aakash-gith/sarvottam-institute/README.md

 # 🎓 Sarvottam Institute

-Sarvottam Institute is a comprehensive full-stack educational web application designed to enhance the student learning experience.
-It provides an interactive platform for AI-powered quizzes, academic progress tracking, personalized learning materials, and campus management features.
+Sarvottam Institute is a comprehensive full-stack educational web application designed to enhance the student learning experience for both college and school-level (Grade 9-10) students.
+It provides an interactive platform for AI-powered quizzes, academic progress tracking, personalized learning materials, video lectures, and campus management features.

 ---